 Sustainable Agriculture Program for High School Students

 Hey high school students and recent grads!
-Want to learn how to grow your own food, take field trips to Hawai‘i Island farms and ranches, and experience traditional Hawaiian land management systems—and earn a scholarship for it?
+Want to learn how to grow your own food, take field trips to Hawai‘i Island farms and ranches, experience traditional Hawaiian land management systems—and earn a scholarship for it?
 Apply for our one- and two-week Sustainable Agriculture programs, in which the ‘āina is your classroom!

 - Visit and work on local, sustainable, and organic farms